kjamal-hub/scriptex/C++/OpenCV-Projects/README.md

 # OpenCV-Projects

-+ In this Folder all my projects related to OpenCV are strored. :Smiley:
++ In this Folder all my projects related to OpenCV are strored. :smiley: